 Businesses today waltz with the end of the PC.
 AppSense’s Jon Rolls wrote an interesting blog post on how the Windows desktop has not ceased to be in the post-PC era.
 For many businesses the corporate PC and the corporate laptop are increasingly supplemented by a personal tablet, personal laptop, personal smartphone.
 Perhaps if corporate IT moved faster (or depending on your viewpoint, businesses were willing to invest more in IT), then the rising reality of users believing they must bring in personal devices to be productive would halt, possibly even recede.

-In many a desktop virtualization project, there will be a discussion around the type of desktop virtualisation to use.
 Before you even get to the entertaining “Citrix vs VMware vs Other” quasi-religious debate, there will be a VDI vs RDSH altercation.
 It can altercate for days.
 Ultimately, no business question gets asked, nor decision made, as technical stags lock antlers.
-It is not unusual for this debacle to be silenced by someone simply getting tired of the PoC posturing and rolling out pallet loads of new PCs.

 Now, this isn’t a question of how many times can I get now in the title in some sort of unusual Now Bingo game.
 In January, AppSense, quietly went about re-branding its Management Suite (consisting of Management Center, Application Manager, Environment Manager and Performance Manager) as AppSense DesktopNow although it’s all official now.